-This should be arranged at LEAST 6 months prior (some ministers ask for longer) to the wedding to give the chance to meet at least 6 times without time pressure before the wedding day.
+This should be arranged at 6-12 months prior (some ministers ask for longer) to the wedding to give the chance to meet at least 6 times without time pressure before the wedding day.

 It can be a good idea at the first meeting to use this as an opportunity meet the couple, and to outline the requirements and expectations of the preparation for marriage, in case the couple decide that this is not for them. (eg. that we will do some Bible study, sharing together about marriage, open and honest discussion about their relationship, and in the case of believers, that abstinence is part of God’s plan for their marriage preparation).

 Some of the first questions to ask of a couple are:

 1. Have either of the parties been married before?
 If yes, what is the status of that previous marriage?
 (Dissolution/ Divorce must be finalised PRIOR to commencing arrangements for a new marriage.

 2. Other keys e.g. Marriageable age/ are the parties related etc are covered in the Notice of Intention to Marry Form – see item 2 below.